dylankane/Design-In-Ply/README.md

 - In the future there are a few features, that this site could benefit from, to increase its scope.

-- In the gallery page, it would be a nice feature to be able to interact with each photo, which would open up another gallery / slideshow with more photos of that specific project, that could manually flicked through or left on a auto slide.
+- In the gallery page, it would be a nice feature to be able to interact with each photo, which would open up another gallery / slideshow with more photos of that specific project, that could be manually flicked through or left on a auto slide.
 Not in a sepeate page but just floating over the gallery page.

 - The site's hero image could possibly also benifit with this being an auto slide show of images showcasing some of their pieces with different cover text over each one stating other taglines, also allowing the user to push through each photo manually.